yusufdaniju/git-papers/journal.md

-This is my new super cool paper written by the big boss
+\This is our new super cool paper written by the big boss

+Written by Me and John
 #Introduction

 This is a very important problem that I have been working on